Chicken and White Bean Chili Recipe

 - Sour cream, optional

-Preheat oven to 400°F with a rack in the center.
+- If you are starting with raw chicken breasts: Preheat oven to 400°F with a rack in the center.
 Place chicken breasts in a small roasting pan and drizzle with olive oil.
-Sprinkle with 1/2 teaspoon chili powder and some salt and pepper.
+Sprinkle with 1/2 teaspoon chili powder, a bit of the salt, and pepper.
 Turn with tongs to coat evenly.
 Bake until cooked through, 20 minutes give or take.
 Set aside to cool.
+(If you are starting with cooked chicken or turkey, skip this step and simply add the full amount of chili powder to the pot in step 2 below.)

-Using two forks, shred chicken.
-Add chicken and beans to pot along with any accumulated juices from the chicken roasting pan, and simmer for a few minutes more to warm through.
+- Using two forks, shred chicken.
+Add chicken, beans, and corn to pot along with any accumulated juices from the chicken roasting pan, and simmer for a few minutes more to warm through.